kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 ### §382.33   May carriers impose other restrictions on passengers with a disability that they do not impose on other passengers?

-\(a\) As a carrier, you must not subject passengers with a disability to restrictions that do not apply to other passengers, except as otherwise permitted in this part (*e.g.,* advance notice requirements for certain services permitted by §382.27).
+\(a\) As a carrier, you must not subject passengers with a disability to restrictions that do not apply to other passengers, except as otherwise permitted in this part (*e.g.,* advance notice requirements for certain services permitted by [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.27   May a carrier require a passenger with a disability to provide advance notice in order to obtain certain specific services in connection with a flight?|§382.27]]).

 \(b\) Restrictions you must not impose on passengers with a disability include, but are not limited to, the following: